Rhoana/windowed-membranes/README.md

-# Windowed Membrane and Synapse Detection
+# Membrane and Synapse Detection
 Convolutional network for membrane and synapse detection.

 ### Dependencies